Gun control in China

-In the People's Republic of China, access by the general public to firearms is subject to some of the strictest control measures in the world.
+In the People's Republic of China, access by the general public to firearms is subject to some of the strictest gun control measures in the world.
 With the exception of individuals with hunting permits and some ethnic minorities, civilian firearm ownership is restricted to non-individual entities.

 Law enforcement, military, paramilitary, and security personnel are allowed to use firearms.
 Police are to use issued pistols only to stop serious or dangerous crimes.

 Airsoft guns are practically prohibited in China, as muzzle energy limits classify them as real firearms.

 History

 Rusted musket for defense against enemies inside a Hakka Fujian Tulou.

 Gunpowder was invented in China more than a thousand years ago, with the first definitive written record of chemical formulae found in the mid-11th century Song dynasty military compendium Wujing Zongyao, and the very earliest possible reference dating to the Eastern Han dynasty.
 During the Ming and Qing dynasties, matchlock muskets were used in China, and the Chinese used the term "bird-gun" (鳥銃) to refer to muskets.

 From the founding of the People's Republic of China in 1949, until the death of Mao Zedong in 1976, policy towards firearm possession was often class-specific, with rural peasants and urban proletarians being allowed to own firearms and form militias, while those considered class-enemies, such as landlords, were disarmed entirely.
 During the cultural revolution, PLA soldiers were tasked with training militiamen with a variety of weapons, including anti-tank guns.
 One of the first formal regulations on firearms was introduced in 1957 by The Security Administration Punishment Act, which established government permission as a prerequisite for the purchase, production, and possession of firearms.
-After the end of the cultural revolution, a new, formalized legal system was established as part of Deng Xiaoping's reform and modernization efforts; in 1979, The Criminal Law of the PRC, which included further regulations on firearms, was first promulgated.
-It wasn't until 1996, one year after the Zhaodong Massacre, that civilian firearm possession and usage was further restricted to specific professions — hunters and competitive sport shooters in particular.
+After the end of the cultural revolution, a new, formalized legal system was established as part of Deng Xiaoping's Opening Up and Reform policy; in 1979, The Criminal Law of the PRC, which included further regulations on firearms, was first promulgated.
+It wasn't until 1996, that civilian firearm possession and usage was further restricted to specific professions — hunters and competitive sport shooters in particular and only in their intended areas of use.
 According to the Chinese police, up until 2006, an underground gun-trading triangle in Southwest China fed the Chinese gun market, with guns being manufactured in Songtao and trafficked into Xiushan and Huayuan before reaching a national distribution scale.

 According to official figures, from June to September 2006 (six-month crackdown) the Chinese authorities confiscated 178,000 illegal guns, 3,900 tons of explosives, 7.77 million detonators and 4.75 million bullets.
 In 2007, a study released by the Geneva-based Graduate Institute of International and Development Studies estimated that around 40 million guns were owned by Chinese civilians, a gross over-estimation according to Chinese analysts.
 Throughout the 2000s, The Wall Street Journal noted a rise of gun popularity in China.